Cloudflare workers

 Article Summary

-Traceable Cloudflare worker captures the data coming from Cloudflare and sends it to the Traceable Platform agent.
-Note that the request from the Cloudflare worker to Traceable Platform agent does not block the user request.
+Traceable Cloudflare worker captures the data from Cloudflare and sends it to the Traceable Platform agent.
+Note that the request from the Cloudflare worker to the Traceable Platform agent does not block the user request.

 Before you begin